Waiting for an Alibi: History

-Prior to its release, the track had been reworked from its original recording.
-A demo of the song was recorded in early 1978 and featured Brian Robertson on lead guitar alongside Scott Gorham (this was prior to Gary Moore's return to the band).
+Before its release, the track had been reworked from its original recording.
+A demo of the song was recorded in early 1978 with Brian Robertson on lead guitar alongside Scott Gorham (this was before Gary Moore's return to the band).
 The song was also played at Thin Lizzy's major gig at Sydney Harbour in late 1978 where the version performed could be described lyrically as a cross-over between the original demo and the final version that was released the following year.

 When Moore left Thin Lizzy in July 1979, Midge Ure was brought in to help finish a tour of the US, becoming the first in a string of guitarists to perform the song with the band.
-He was followed by Dave Flett, Snowy White and John Sykes before Thin Lizzy split in 1983.
+He was followed by Dave Flett, Snowy White and John Sykes before Thin Lizzy split up in 1983.
 In later incarnations of the band, Vivian Campbell, Richard Fortus and Damon Johnson also performed Moore's parts.